missionpinball/mpf-docs/docs/gmc/index.md

   * Performant: Godot is already engineered to perform on a wide range of devices, and customizable builds can pare down to only the bare requirements you need for your game.

 Ready to give GMC a try?
 Visit the [GMC Installation Instructions](installation.md) to get started!

+Or use the navigation menu on the left to discover the various setup guides and reference documents for GMC.